jamie-taylor-rjj/Podcast-FAQs/show-specifics/dotnetcore.md

 Examples of past bios include:

-> In this episode of The .NET Core Podcast, we talk with Jamie Taylor about some of the podcasts that he creates.
-The list of podcasts that Jamie works on includes [The .NET Core Podcast](https://dotnetcore.show), [The Waffling Taylors](https://wafflingtaylors.rocks), [Tabs and Spaces](https://tabsandspaces.io).
+> In this episode of The Modern .NET Show, we talk with Jamie Taylor about some of the podcasts that he creates.
+The list of podcasts that Jamie works on includes [The Modern .NET Show](https://dotnetcore.show), [The Waffling Taylors](https://wafflingtaylors.rocks), [Tabs and Spaces](https://tabsandspaces.io).
 He describes himself as a Dad, Podcaster, Developer, and life-long learner.
 He can be contacted on twitter [@podcasterJay](https://podcasterJay) and invites you to check out his [about.me](https://about.me/thejamietaylor) page.

 The above is an example of a bio that we have written, but which was accepted as-is by the interviewee (in this case Jamie Taylor).